 Dr. Matt Long provides an overview of a presentation delivered by Dave Sunderland on the subject of athlete preparation.

 World-class coach, coach educator and mentor Dave Sunderland recently addressed an audience of coaches as part of the England Athletics mentoring programme.
-The veteran of every major championship was keen to elaborate on what he referred to as: When, What and Why's of training and had much to say about the methods behind the greatest rivalry in British athletics history - namely that of Seb Coe and Steve Ovett.
+The veteran of every major championship was keen to elaborate on what he referred to as When, What and Why's of training and had much to say about the methods behind the greatest rivalry in British athletics history - namely that of Seb Coe and Steve Ovett.

 What is potential?

 SUNDERLAND asserted that the basic task of the coach is to differentiate between what one can affect in terms of athlete performance and what is a given in terms of genetics.
-As well as facilitating physiological developments his message was that development of mental toughness is paramount.
+As well as facilitating physiological developments his message was that the development of mental toughness is paramount.
 "Most athletes are inevitably going to lose far more races than they win" he stated realistically.
 "We are then getting into the realms of enthusiasm and dedication."

-Long term athlete development
+Long-term athlete development

 In terms of LTAD, Sunderland confirmed the trend that, "Early developers tend not to come through, so we as coaches have to work on retaining them."
-In alluding to peak height velocity as indicator of biological maturation, he emphasised that coaching 'knowledge' of all aspects of a young athlete's exercise programme, including cross-training, was vital in order to effect progressive overload of volume and intensity.
+In alluding to peak height velocity as an indicator of biological maturation, he emphasised that coaching 'knowledge' of all aspects of a young athlete's exercise programme, including cross-training, was vital in order to effect progressive overload of volume and intensity.
 Additionally, he pointed to the need for coaches to draw upon support networks available to them which may include physiological testing of their athlete and masseurs.

 The process rather than the outcome can be the key according to Sunderland who recounted the tale of the late great Peter Coe telling his son to "run as hard as you can for as long as you can" before the 1978 European 800m final in Prague.
 A young Sebastian was crestfallen in taking 'only' a bronze having come unstuck in the final 100m after a barnstorming 49-second first 400m.
 Despite his loss to the East German, Olaf Beyer and compatriot Steve Ovett, Sunderland maintains that Coe senior was spot on in setting his young charge a process goal.
-This would reap dividends in terms of a two-lap world record in Oslo a year later because they had worked on what was required to maintain form over the last eighth of the race.
+This would reap dividends in terms of a two-lap world record in Oslo a year later because they had worked on what was required to maintain form over the last 100m of the race.